moshehoff/FamilyHistory/bios/I11052340/01-in_russia.md

 ![[bios/I11052340/img_railroad_map.png]]
 **_Map of the Asian section of the Transsiberian railroad and ferry._**

 His life had taught him that there was no future for him in Russia.
-On returning from the army he married a young woman from another town in Podolia – Tubb’l Zitzerman from Bershad – and got out of Russia.
+On returning from the army he married a young woman from another town in Podolia – [Tubb'l Zitzerman](/profiles/Tobl-Hochman-%28Hoffman%29) from Bershad – and got out of Russia.
 The marriage, as was usual at that time was probably arranged.
-His goal was Perth in Western Australia, where his brother Haim Yudl had settled.
+His goal was Perth in Western Australia, where his brother [Haim Yudl](/profiles/Haim-Yehuda-חיים-יהודה-Hochman) had settled.

     **Peter Hoffman   Rehovot    February 2023**